Tila173/Atomcamp_SQL_Exercises/README.md

 - SQL Assignment 1: Employee Database Management.
 This repository contains my solutions to the first SQL assignment from my Data Science and AI training at Atomcamp.
 The assignment involves creating and manipulating an employees table with various data operations.
+- SQL Assignment 2: Advanced Data Analysis.
+This repository contains my solutions to the second SQL assignment from my Data Science and AI training at Atomcamp.
+The assignment focuses on advanced data analysis using four datasets: PetOwners.csv, Pets.csv, ProceduresDetails.csv, and ProceduresHistory.csv.

 ## Tasks and Solutions
 ### Task 1: Table Creation